This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Absences

 Students are required by the Education Act to attend school whenever it is open unless there is good reason for being absent.
 (Most appointments, apart from necessary doctor and dentist cases, should be made for after school hours) Parents are required to let the school know if their child is to be absent for any reason.
 This can be done via the Hero app.
-If a student fails to arrive and the school has no knowledge of the student’s whereabouts, we will endeavor to contact the parents/caregivers.
+If a student fails to arrive and the school has no knowledge of the student’s whereabouts, we will endeavour to contact the parents/caregivers.

 Students must be signed in/out at the office if they are arriving late or leaving during school hours.